fneum/broad-ranges/README.md

 build surrogate including $\epsilon$ and sense as uncertain parameter

 - higher sampling rate for low $\epsilon$ (0.5,1,2,4,8,12,16)

-heatmap of tsc in c-plots? fix capacity of n-1 components, sweep the other?

 interpretation of marrying near-optimal analysis with parametric uncertainty (what's the relation?)